 Earlier in the year, we outlined a significant restructure to make our branch network smaller and optimised for the future.
 We also announced plans to reshape our Corporate & Commercial Banking (CCB) business, with a continued focus on SME and mid-sized businesses, particularly those with international trade ambitions.
-Our multi-year transformation programme aims to simplify, digitise and automate the bank by focusing on our operating model, structures and productivity.
+Our multiyear transformation programme aims to simplify, digitise and automate the bank by focusing on our operating model, structures and productivity.
 We have already taken a number of decisive actions and plan to invest £400m by the end of 2021 with a 2-3 year payback.
-Over the medium-term, and subject to further strategic transformation opportunities, we expect to invest an additional £100m with a similar payback period.

 We are prioritising growth in portfolios with attractive returns, such as mortgages and consumer (auto) finance as we aim to become a more focused and efficient bank.
-We will continue to leverage our relationship with our parent and to collaborate with the wider Banco Santander group on a number of initiatives including One Pay FX, Openbank and Asto.
+We will continue to leverage our relationship with our parent and to collaborate with the wider Banco Santander group on a number of initiatives including One Pay FX.
+Openbank and Asto.
 We have some exciting innovations in the pipeline, including improvements to customer service utilising Google Virtual Assistant, enhancing efficiency and customer experience.